Pressha

 Pressha (born David Jones) is an American R&B singer.

-His first single was the 1995 single "Put Ya Thang Down"; then, as a member of the Southsyde B.O.I.Z., he released "Get Ready, Here It Comes (Choo Choo)".
+His debut single was the 1995 single "Put Ya Thang Down"; then, as a member of the Southsyde B.O.I.Z., he released "Get Ready, Here It Comes (Choo Choo)".
 His only album was a 1998 effort released on LaFace Records, which spawned the U.S. Billboard Hot 100 top forty hit, "Splackavellie".

 Currently, Pressha is a Southern Soul blues artist, performing under the name "Mr. David".
 He is signed to Malaco Records.